 - The stages involved in planning and executing a project

 - Developing projects in our own classrooms.
-Examining cross-curriculum projects.
+Examining cross-curricula projects.
 Real world examples

 - Workshop: Developing PBL projects.
 Participants work on developing their own PBL project with groups and with a tutor